KovasMcCann/School_Notes/AP_Test_Study/Quick Summary.md

 }
 ```

-> java.lang.Error: Unresolved compilation problem: n cannot be resovled to a veriable
+> java.lang.Error: Unresolved compilation problem: n cannot be resolved to a variable

-Right now the program would return an error because the veriable x would not be accessable out side of the for loop
+Right now the program would return an error because the variable x would not be accessible out side of the for loop

-To fix this issue uncommenting `int x;` would allow the program to accesss `x` and print the value of 5
+To fix this issue uncommenting `int x;` would allow the program to access `x` and print the value of 5

 ### Nested loops